genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 ### Integrations

-Genesis supports a wide range of 3rd party integrations.
+Genesis supports a wide range of third-party integrations.
 Some of these are listed here:

 ![](/img/integrations-2.png)

 ### Data model configuration

-- Built for the financial markets.
+- built for the financial markets
-- Based on Web Components (leveraging Microsoft FAST) for performance & accessibility.
+- based on Web Components (Microsoft FAST) for performance and accessibility
-- Composed into micro front-ends.
+- composed into micro front-ends

-Web Components allow us to provide reusable building blocks and app functionality which work seamlessly with today’s popular web frameworks and any that may become popular in the future.
+Web Components allow us to provide reusable building blocks and app functionality that works seamlessly with today’s popular web frameworks - and any that might become popular in the future.

 ### Platform capabilities

-- Supercharging developers: Enhancing productivity of professional developers with full-stack development expertise.
+- supercharging developers: enhancing productivity of professional developers with full-stack development expertise
-- Powerful framework, runtime & tools: Full-featured framework and tools for building financial markets applications.
+- powerful framework, runtime & tools: full-featured framework and tools for building financial-markets applications
-- Proven enterprise-grade solutions: Range of standalone applications in production across use cases, from spreadsheet replacements to high-performance core applications.
+- proven enterprise-grade solutions: Range of standalone applications in production across use cases, from spreadsheet replacements to high-performance core applications

 The Genesis Platform has been developed on the back of years of experience delivering software applications for some of the largest financial firms in the world.
 There was a clear need for a more targeted approach to support the requirements of financial markets software.

 Custom logic and behaviour can be added where needed and being built on the JVM, it enables access to a mature ecosystem of libraries used in the industry.

-The platform includes a modern, high-performance web application solution, enabling developers to build branded UIs quickly using data models and the real-time features of the server.
+The platform includes a modern, high-performance web-application solution, enabling developers to build branded UIs quickly using data models and the real-time features of the server.

 Our web stack is built using modern web platform features, integrating easily with existing web stacks such as Angular and React.